dynamodb-toolbox/dynamodb-toolbox/docs/docs/4-schemas/14-actions/1-parse.md

   .reparse({ invalid: 'input' })
 ```

-You can use the `ParserInput` type to explicitely type an object as a parsing input:
+You can use the `ParserInput` type to explicitly type an object as a parsing input object:

 ```ts
 import type { ParserInput } from 'dynamodb-toolbox/schema/actions/parse'